Taito Kato: Formula Regional

+2025

 In 2024, after his successes in Formula 4, Kato was announced to be competing in the 2025 Formula Regional European Championship and 2025 Formula Regional Middle East Championship with ART Grand Prix.

+2026

+In preparation for his Formula 3 campaign, Kato competed in the opening three rounds of the Formula Regional Middle East Trophy with ART Grand Prix.

 FIA Formula 3

-In 2026, Kato is set to move up to Formula 3 for with ART Grand Prix, alongside Kanato Le and Maciej Gładysz.
+In 2026, Kato moved up to Formula 3 for with ART Grand Prix, alongside Kanato Le and Maciej Gładysz.